Tutor Support Included

 On completion of this unit you will:

-• Understand the importance of organic compounds
+• Understand the nature of organic chemicals.

 On completion of this unit you will: